ts-oh/calculator/README.md

 # calculator

-**This was a etch-a-sketch project from 'The Odin Project' fundamentals.**
+**This was a calculator project from 'The Odin Project' fundamentals.**

 - Used: JavaScript, CSS, and HTML.
 - Learning Objectives: